-"Can Windows Media Player play Blu-ray discs? – I just installed Windows 7 premium home,full retail 64 bit version.
-I was surprised to find that I can’t play Blu-ray on Windows Media Player.
+"Can Windows Media Player play Blu-ray discs? - I just installed Windows 7 premium home, full retail 64-bit version.
+I was surprised to find that I can't play Blu-ray on Windows Media Player.
 What is Microsoft doing to solve the Windows Media Player Blu-ray playback issue?
-BluRay has been around for a long time and I’m sure thousands of Windows 7 customers are going to be in the same boat as me.
-There are NO codec available through a Google search ( 64 bit) and I would be very reluctant to use one off the internet anyway (Virus issues)."
+BluRay has been around for a long time and I'm sure thousands of Windows 7 customers are going to be in the same boat as me.
+There is NO codec available through a Google search ( 64 bit) and I would be very reluctant to use one off the internet anyway (Virus issues)."

-It’s not a fresh topic.
+It's not a fresh topic.
 Windows 7/8 Media Player no longer has the support of DVD playback, not even to say playing Blu-ray on Windows Media Player.
-To play Blu-ray on Windows computer, currently there are 3 different ways: use Windows Media Player Blu-ray codec, turn to 3rd-party Blu-ray player software, and rip Blu-ray to Windows Media Player compatible videos.
-This guide will introduce you these 3 ways to play Blu-ray on Windows Media Player in details.
+To play Blu-ray on Windows computer, currently, there are 3 different ways: use Windows Media Player Blu-ray codec, turn to 3rd-party Blu-ray player software, and rip Blu-ray to Windows Media Player compatible videos.
+This guide will introduce you to these 3 ways to play Blu-ray on Windows Media Player in detail.

 Windows Media Player Blu-ray codec, aka Blu-ray plugin for Windows Media Player, is a piece of software capable of encoding and/or decoding video and/or audio data from files, streams and broadcasts.
 The word Codec is a portmanteau of 'compressor-decompressor'.
 Quite a few Windows Media Player Blu-ray codec packs are available for downloading and installing, like Windows Media Codec Pack or Media Player Codec Pack, The mediaplayercodecpack.com website offers a popular codec pack for Windows media player that includes a number of popular codecs, including support for Blu-ray, which will allow you to play Blu-ray with Windows media player.
 You can download the codec pack on CNET's website or you can go directly to its website for downloading.